BhumipatNgamphueak/mobile_project/README.md

 ##### Result analysis

 - **The egg shortens the path in both worlds (−1.06 m in World C, −1.17 m in World D).** Mechanism: the directional Gaussian is painted *before* the human is at the robot's level, so the band starts deforming several seconds early and commits to a single short sideways step rather than the late wide swerve the LiDAR-only baseline is forced into.
-In Figure I-D the same-direction humans' forward lobes merge into a single cost ridge, so the band rounds one obstacle instead of two and the saving is slightly larger.
+In World D the same-direction humans' forward lobes merge into a single cost ridge (visible in the right-hand panel of Figure GMM), so the band rounds one obstacle instead of two and the saving is slightly larger.
 - **World C — the egg *causes* the grazing collision it was meant to prevent.** This is the most important finding from the plots.
 The baseline run (blue, 17.05 m) over-corrects to +y ≈ +2.5 m and clears H1 by 1.08 m.
 The integrated run (red, 15.99 m) commits to a tighter detour through y ≈ −1.7 m and arrives at x = +2 (H1's lane) at almost the same instant H1 is crossing y ≈ 0 northward — **min distance 0.46 m**, well below the 0.5 m threshold.
 The egg's job (deform earlier, take a shorter path) succeeded; the shorter path put the robot on a collision course because the speed and avoidance side were not co-optimised against the human's predicted future position.
 - **World D — the egg works as intended.** Both runs clear (baseline 1.54 m, integrated 1.07 m).
 The integrated path is shorter *and* safer-in-spirit (commits to the same homotopy class earlier, no late panic swerve).
 The min-distance is lower than baseline only because the integrated path is geometrically tighter — but still well above 0.5 m.
 - **Why World C and not World D — relative velocity.** World C is a head-on encounter, closing rate ≈ 2.7 m/s along the lateral axis; H1 transits the robot's path in ≈ 1.5 s.
 The egg's forward lobe (`σ_front = 1.92 m` at 1.2 m/s) is consumed in roughly that same time, so any latency in the perception pipeline (~0.3 s detection + up to 0.8 s coast on a miss) eats more than half the planning margin.
 In World D the parallel humans give a relative speed of ≈ 1.9 m/s and an interaction window twice as long, leaving plenty of slack for the egg + band to converge.